MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-link-to-incident.md

 In our example, the four alerts, representing the four selected events, were linked successfully to a new incident.

-In the alert page, you can find the complete information on the event or events in timeline view (if available) and query results view.
+In each of the alert pages, you can find the complete information on the event or events in timeline view (if available) and query results view.
      ![Image showing alert story](../../media/link-to-incident-7-alert-story.png)

 ![Image showing inspect record](../../media/link-to-incident-7-inspect-record.png)

 ## Filter for events added using advanced hunting
-You can view the new alerts from hunting by filtering the Incidents queue and Alerts queue by **Manual** detection source.
+You can view which alerts were generated from advanced hunting by filtering the Incidents queue and Alerts queue by **Manual** detection source.

 ![Image showing event details showing link to existing](../../media/link-to-incident-8-filter.png)